What is FGCCC’s Purpose?

 Many members joined in the clean-up of the center facilities and equipment, and produced a video on COVID procedures to ensure a safe reopening.
 We advocated with Silver Sneakers, RenewFit, and Silver & Fit programs to contract with the center so that seniors’ health insurance benefits would cover the cost of access to exercise and swim facilities.
 A current focus is on helping to plan and fund a successful “Old Fashioned” (volunteer) county fair.

-Why is the Center not open on Tuesdays and Thursdays and some classes are no longer offered?
+Why is the Center not open on Tuesdays and some classes are no longer offered?

 The mill levy does not provide the full budget needed to operate and staff the facility every day.
 There is not enough revenue to pay instructors for all the classes offered in the past.
 Class instructors now serve as independent contractors and provide classes where the enrollment fees will be sufficient to cover the costs.
 As more people return to use the center, additional classes may become feasible.
 As FGCCC and/or the county are able to secure grant and sponsor funding other programs and events may be possible.